kvesik/examgeneration/README.md

 2. Save signups spreadsheet as tsv
 5. Customize config file as per instructions in next section
 6. Run generateexams.py (it looks for a command-line argument with the name of the config file, but if it doesn't find one will ask you for input).
 This creates .tex files.
 7. Open generated .tex sources and compile into pdfs using your favourite LaTeX editor (or you could uncomment the pdf generation lines in the python script, but be aware that these don't handle compilation errors at all gracefully and you could end up with both latex and python processes hanging).
-Note that you have to use the XeTeX engine in order for IPA fonts to work correctly.
+Note that you have to use the XeLaTeX engine in order for IPA fonts to work correctly.

 ### Config file formatting:
 * Can be named whatever you like.